 The ear canal itself is untouched with ear plugs not necessary.

-In general terms, gentle mobilisation is encouraged the same day as surgery, but vigorous exercise should be voided for the first week.
+In general terms, gentle mobilisation is encouraged the same day as surgery, but vigorous exercise should be avoided for the first few weeks, most importantly avoiding heavy nose blowing, and straining.

 Minor discomfort is expected, most notably when chewing.